mattbertolini/liquibase-slf4j/README.md

 ## Notes
 This logger has a priority number of 5.
 If there is more than one Liquibase logger on the classpath the one with the highest priority will be used.
-The priority number can be overridden by setting the system property `com.mattbertolini.liquibase.logging.slf4j.Slf4jLogService.priority` to an integer value of your choice.
+The priority number can be changed by setting the system property `com.mattbertolini.liquibase.logging.slf4j.Slf4jLogService.priority` to an integer value of your choice.

 Version 4 of Liquibase introduced a new plugin loading mechanism based on the Java